LazyRen/2019-Concurrent-Programming/project3/readme.md

 };
 ```

 The detail of concurrency validation is posted on textbook, so I will only cover what has been added.<br>Dynamic memory allocation is minimized as much as possible.
-Only memory allocation happens within `scan()` when it succeeded capturing clean snapshot.
+Memory allocation only happens within `scan()` when it succeeded capturing clean snapshot.
 It may *borrow* the snapshot from other thread's `update()` wich makes this structure *wait-free*.<br>

 ###### Adding Garbage Object